Use Cert-Manager in OpenShift

 - '--dns01-recursive-nameservers-only'

-- '--dns01-recursive-nameservers=8.8.8.8:53,1.1.1.1:53'
+- '--dns01-recursive-nameservers=8.8.8.8:53,1.1.1.1:53'noteThe

-• Save the resource.
+Deploymentmust be modified via OpenShift ClusterServiceVersion OLM resource if the operator was installed using the OperatorHub.
+The OpenShiftClusterServiceVersionOLM resource includes several Deployments, and the ARGs must be modified only for thecert-managercontroller.- Save the resource.
 After that, OLM will try to reload the resource automatically and save it to the YAML file.
 If OLM resets the config file, double-check the entered values.

-Configure ClusterIssuers
+Configure ClusterIssuersβ

 ClusterIssuer is available on the whole cluster.

-Let's Encrypt has a limit of duplicate certificates in the Prod environment.
-Therefore, a ClusterIssuer has been created for Let's Encrypt Staging environment.
+ClusterIssuerhas been created for Let's Encrypt Staging environment.
 By default, Let's Encrypt Staging certificates will not be trusted in your browser.
-The certificate validation cannot be tested in the Let's Encrypt Staging environment.
+The certificate validation cannot be tested in the Let's Encrypt Staging environment.- Change

-• Change user@example.com with your contact email.
+user@example.comwith your contact email. - Replace

-• Replace hostedZoneID XXXXXXXXXXX with the DNS Hosted zone ID in AWS for your domain.
+hostedZoneIDXXXXXXXXXXX with the DNS Hosted zone ID in AWS for your domain. - Replace the region value

 apiVersion: cert-manager.io/v1